LedgerHQ/ledger-live/docs/derivation.md

 - `account` is the index of the account
 - `change` and `address_index` are ways to generate new addresses inside the account.
 This follow a strict rule described in the spec (with the importance of the Gap limit)

-So a typically derivation is
+So a typical derivation is

 ```
 44'/0'/0'/0/0